-If it isn’t closed already, get yourself some rim tape like Stan’s destined for this purpose.
-Buy more than you think you need (if you have to buy it).
+If it isn’t closed already, get some rim tape like Stan’s destined for this purpose.
+Buy more than you need (if you have to buy it).
 If you don’t use it, you’ll have it for later.

 The trick is to pull the tape tight as you go.
 You should even hear a stretching and almost snapping noise as you pull and lay it down firmly over the rim bed.
 Tubeless and tubeless-ready rims can have both a hook and a hook-less design, so if you aren’t sure, look for the same type of symbols we mentioned for the tires.

 Like tires, non-tubeless rims can be converted, but they may take you down a rabbit hole where you don’t want to go.
 Be it tubeless or tubeless-compatible in the end, the two components must speak the same language for the system to work.
 A hookless tire will not work with a hooked rim, for example.
 But you can run a tube in a tubeless system.

 More reading : Zipp Hookless Tire Compatibility Chart